-1. It has been recognized globally that there is a need to conserve ocean ecosystems and use ocean space as efficiently as possible, thus requiring planning for multiple uses of compatible activities, and the development of strategies to promote, enhance, and optimize the multiple uses in order to protect ocean ecosystems and conserve ocean space (Mee, 2006).
+1. It has been recognized globally that there is a need to use ocean space as efficiently as possible, thus requiring planning for multiple uses of compatible activities, and the development of strategies to promote, enhance, and optimize the multiple uses and conservation of ocean space (Mee, 2006).
 Rhode Island has used SAMPs as innovative, ecosystem-based planning frameworks, each of which have unique policy drivers (Figure 1).
 Policy drivers will change over time and inform implementation actions for the future, multiple uses of ocean space as additional human interventions are considered.
-Adding new uses will continue changes to the natural, marine, and social ecosystems.
+Adding new uses will continue changes to the natural and social ecosystems.
 The trajectory of these changes could result in a more vibrant, innovative, marine economy with compatible uses.
-This chapter is unlike others in this Special Area Management Plan (SAMP), as it not simply a compilation of and considerations of "findings of facts" about the SAMP region.
-Rather, this chapter explores opportunities for the future uses and conservation of the SAMP ocean area-the inner shelf-of Block Island and Rhode Island Sounds, and discusses the potentials of these to help develop and protect Rhode Island's ocean ecosystems and green economies.
-These possible future uses of the SAMP region are summarized in Table 1
+This chapter is unlike others in this Special Area Management Plan (SAMP), as it not simply a compilation of and considerations of "findings of facts" about the Policies and Standards for the SAMP region.
+Rather, this chapter explores opportunities for the future uses of the SAMP ocean area-the inner shelf-of Block Island and Rhode Island Sounds, and discusses the potentials of these to help develop further Rhode Island's ocean and green economies.
+These possible future uses of the SAMP region are summarized in Table 1.